Financial Tool

 Can percentage change be negative?+

-Why doesn't a 50% increase followed by a 50% decrease return to the original?+
+Why doesn't a 50% increase followed by a 50% decrease act as a wash?+

 Related Tools